 What we do

-We manage 889 protected areas in NSW, covering over 7 million hectares and representing more than 9 per cent of the land area of the state.
+We manage more than 890 protected areas in NSW, covering over 7.5 million hectares of land.
+This represents more than 9.5 per cent of the land area in the state.
 This includes national parks, nature reserves, flora reserves, World Heritage areas, rainforests, beaches, alpine areas and sites of great cultural and historic significance.
 Management of these areas involves a wide range of responsibilities, including plant and animal conservation, fire management, sustainable tourism and visitation, research, education, volunteering programs and more.

 Australia is home to more than 1 million species of Australian animals and Australian native plants, with more than 1,000 of these listed as being at threat of extinction.
 NPWS works to collect data to identify the distribution of threatened species and focus conservation efforts in areas of need.

 NPWS education programs give students the opportunity to explore NSW national parks and learn about nature, conservation, Aboriginal culture and historic heritage.
-These curriculum-linked environmental programs are available for primary, secondary and tertiary students.
+These syllabus-linked environmental programs are available for primary, secondary and tertiary students.
 Programs can be delivered at your school through online resources or via school excursions in NSW national parks.

 Join us for volunteering opportunities in NSW national parks.
 Help us protect Australian animals, birds and native plants, and meet new people.